Skip to main content

 Here is an underappreciated wrinkle: for AI visibility purposes, responding to negative reviews can be more valuable than responding to positive ones.
 The reason is content density.

 Positive reviews tend to be short and non-specific.
 "Great service, will definitely be back."
 A response to that review has little to work with.
 Negative reviews, on the other hand, often contain specific details about a service interaction.
 The response to a negative review has an opportunity to address those details, clarify what the business does, restate its service standards, and demonstrate professional engagement with quality control.
+Email support@theanswerengine.ai for a response template walk-through.

 A well-constructed response to a negative review might say: "[Business Name] takes every service call seriously.
 In this case involving the HVAC installation at [general location], our team followed our standard process and we are committed to making this right."
-That response contains your business name, a specific service category, a location reference, and a quality commitment signal.
+That response contains the business name, a specific service category, a location reference, and a quality commitment signal.
 AI can extract all four.

 Turning Negatives Into AI Content